topperal/semgeom/README.md

 Semantic Geometry provides a toolkit for exploring semantic fields, building projection axes, measuring biases, and visualizing embedding geometry produced by transformer-based sentence / word encoders (for example, models from sentence-transformers).
 The library is split into focused modules so you can mix low-level projection utilities with higher-level analysis pipelines and visualizations.

+SemGeom is a Python library designed to analyze the interpretability of transformer models.
+It provides tools to inspect and understand how transformers process and represent semantic information, helping researchers and practitioners gain deeper insights into model behavior.

+Features:
+- Analyze internal representations of transformer-based models
+- Explore semantic geometry of embeddings
+- Visualize and interpret attention patterns
+- Lightweight and easy to integrate into existing pipelines

 ## Quick Start